ASzwarc/AdventOfCode2019/README.md

 __Day 10__

-I don't understand how to check visibility of asteroid.
-Instruction is written in very obfuscated way."
+- I don't understand how to check visibility of asteroid.
+Instruction is written in very obfuscated way.
+- I thought about cells and this is bad approach.
+It's simple geometry, you only need to check if asteroid (point) lays on the line between two points.
+- I still don't know how to do it in optimal way...